Caerwent – St Stephen and St Tathan’s Church

 History

-The church of St. Stephen and St Tathan was built in the 13th century, probably using stones from the ruins of the Roman fort Venta Silurum.
+The church of St. Stephen and St Tathan was built in the 13th century, probably using stones from the ruins of the Roman town Venta Silurum.
 Although it is known, that in Caerwent was a church also before the Norman period, there is no evidence that it was in place of a medieval building.
 In the fifteenth century St. Stephen’s church was rebuilt and enlarged, and the porch and tower were added to the existing building.
 Subsequent changes were made during the Reformation period, when lateral, southern chapels were removed.
 In the years 1893-1894 and again in the years 1910-1912 the church was restored.
 During the last restaurant a small southern aisle was also erected.
 In 1968, the sacristy was added on the south side of the chancel.

 Architecture